ryankirkland/customer-data-analysis/README.md

     <img src="https://github.com/ryankirkland/customer-data-analysis/blob/master/images/binomial.png"/>
 </div>

-##### Confidence Interval
+##### Results:

-We can be 95% confident that the mean defect rate of a sample of all products will fall between 1.01% and 2.33%.
+With a p-value of 0.999 and alpha of 0.05, I cannot reject the null hypothesis that the defect rate will be less than or equal to 5%.
+These results indicate there is no need to investigate our manufacturer.

 ## Hypothesis Test: Bayesian Approach